 As for keeping your gloves dry while riding, you can either buy waterproof over gloves, or a pair of handlebar muffs fitted to your scooter or bike.
 These aren’t for everybody, but if your street cred can handle them it’s money well spent.
 Muffs are one of the best ways to keep your hands warm in winter, I’ve never heard anybody who uses them say it was money wasted.

 "I’ve used Tucano Urbano items for years on many scooters.
-They are often model specific, fit well and robust too."
+They are often model-specific, fit well and are robust too.
+Andy Gillard"

 If you go to any major city you’re hard pressed to see a scooter without one.
 They not only keep your legs and the bottom half of your body warm and dry but they also protect your smart work wear so you can arrive at work dry, warm and ready for the day ahead.